18 - 21 Mar 2021

-Focused more on fun than about winning, the St. Bath's Bucket Regatta has grown year on year ever since its primary event with the world's most spectacular superyacht's gathering in Gustavia harbour for the prestigious event.
+Focusing more on fun than about winning, the St. Baths Bucket Regatta has grown year on year ever since its primary event with the world's most spectacular superyacht's gathering in Gustavia harbour for the prestigious event.

 The primary reason for the success is the emphasis on wholesome fun rather than winning.
 The stated goal is to “win the party” as opposed to just the race.
-The consistent overriding conundrum however is to persuade the most competitive sailors on the planet that winning isn’t important, and that is a challenge in itself.
+The consistent overriding conundrum, however, is to persuade the most competitive sailors on the planet that winning isn’t important.